hoch1009/udand/README.md

 - Test a Perceptual Phenomenon (Python)
 - Explore and Summarize Data (R)
-- Wrangle and Analyze Data
+- Wrangle and Analyze Data (Python)
 - Create a Tableau Story